-Say we have a product named Sleeveless High and Low Chiffon Dress.
+Say we have a product named Sleeveless High and Low Chiffon Dress (example above).
 It comes in two colors (Mint and Pink) and five sizes: XS, S, M, L, XL.
 Start by adding one item/row of the product.
 Here we have started with the XS Sleeveless High and Low Chiffon Dress in Mint.
 This item/variation will act as the "parent" variation, so this item's Unique ID is also the Parent Unique ID.

 Notice that we have listed "Mint" under the Color attribute and "XS" under the size attribute.
-(If your product does not have different colors but does have different sizes, input the sizes in the Size column and leave the Color column blank.
-If the product does not have different sizes but does have different color variations, leave the Size column blank.)
-Now let's add our S and M sizes in Mint:
+If your product does not have different colors but does have different sizes, input the sizes in the Size column and leave the Color column blank.
+If the product does not have different sizes but does have different color variations, leave the Size column blank.

-See the highlighted columns in blue?
-These are the columns that must be the same across all variations for the upload to create one product listing; these columns include Parent Unique ID, product name, description, etc. Other columns that record customizations for each product variation may have differences in them among the rows for the same product; these columns include Unique ID, price, size, color, etc.
+Certain columns in the feed file must be the same across all variations for the upload to create one product listing; these columns include Parent Unique ID, product name, description, etc. Other columns that record customizations for each product variation may have differences in them among the rows for the same product; these columns include Unique ID, price, size, color, etc.